Mvrcus97/LocationService/README.md

     - Polygon actual area
     - Polygon margin area
     - hint of where location is
-    - URL of promotions/coupons of current location</br>
+    - URL of promotions/coupons of current location
 ```